SoftCircuits/ExpressionEvaluator/README.md

 v = eval.Evaluate("2 + 3 * 5");    // Returns 17 (Integer)
 v = eval.Evaluate("(2 + 3) * 5");  // Returns 25 (Integer)
 ```

+As you can see in the example above, the `Evaluate()` method returns a `Variable`.
+A `Variable` can hold an integer, double or string value.
+You can use the `Type` property to determine its current type, or just call the `ToString()` method to convert the value to a string.
+The `Variable` class includes methods to set its value, convert its value to another type and perform various operations.
+It also overloads many operators to make it easier to work with.

 Expressions may also include string literals.
 Strings are any text enclosed in either double or single quotes.
 If the string contains two quotes together, they will be interpreted as a single quote character rather than the end of the string.